APIs-guru/openapi-directory/README.md

 --------------------------
 * Filter out private and non-reliable APIs.
 * [Convert](https://github.com/lucybot/api-spec-converter) different formats into OpenAPI(fka Swagger) 2.0
-* Fix mistakes, ~80% of spec have some
+* Fix mistakes, ~80% of definitions have some
 * Add additional data, like: logo, categories, …
-* Update specs on daily basis
+* Update definitions on at least a weekly basis

 Update procedure
 --------------------------
-All specs are automatically updated from their original source.
+All definitions are automatically updated from their original source.
 You can see it under `x-origin` property inside [each](https://github.com/APIs-guru/openapi-directory/search?utf8=%E2%9C%93&q=x-origin+filename%3Aswagger.yaml) of `swagger.yaml` files.
 We run our update script at least weekly and manually check diffs before commit.
 If you see some APIs are not updated for more than 2 weeks please open [an issue](https://github.com/APIs-guru/openapi-directory/issues/new).